 Launch project-analyzer sub-agents in parallel to analyze the codebase concurrently.
 Split the work by focus area:

-Provide each agent with the confirmed task definition from Phase 0 so they can assess findings in context of the target transformation.
+Provide each agent with the preliminary direction from Phase 0 AND references/super-philosophy.md so they can assess findings against S.U.P.E.R principles in context of the intended transformation.

 If sub-agents are not available on the current platform, perform the analysis sequentially yourself — the scope is the same either way.